Strictly Come Dancing starts earlier on BBC One tonight

 But what times are both episodes on this weekend?

-Tonight’s (Sunday 14 November) episode begins on BBC One at 7.20pm and come to a close at 8pm, when the next two couples facing elimination will be revealed.
+Tonight’s (Saturday 20 November) episode begins on BBC One at 6.35pm – earlier than last week’s episode – and come to a close at 7.55pm, when the next two couples facing elimination will be revealed.

 Everything you need to know about Strictly’s remaining contestants this year can be found here.